-Last month I wrote an article about how Sydney is fast becoming like the Property markets in New York and London and also how the younger generation are feeling disenfranchised due to out of reach affordability of property ownership.
+Last month, I wrote an article about how Sydney is fast becoming like the Property markets in New York and London and also how the younger generation is feeling disenfranchised due to out of reach affordability of property ownership.

 I have recently returned from a trip to the UK and while there, undertook some research on how cities like London and the younger generation are dealing with the affordability of property ownership, what strategies are being implemented and then looked at how these strategies could apply back here with young Australians.

 The concept that has become popular in the UK is the “share the pain” principle.
 As property prices rise the option of shared ownership is gathering momentum, the bottom rung of the housing ladder is being pulled further out of reach with data showing how few potential first home buyers earn enough to get the mortgage they need on a typical first home in high price areas.

 This is not unlike markets in Sydney and Melbourne where the gap is sometimes even greater.
 Unless young people have access to the Bank of ‘Mum and Dad’, then shared ownership may be the only option.
 The young generation point to the now or never syndrome… before even a ‘share’ of a home becomes unaffordable.